 Labs: Labs are distributed via Blackboard.
 Labs need to be completed and submitted before the due date listed in the schedule below.
 A printer and camera are required for the labs.
 Labs will vary.
 Some will consist primarily of material intended to introduce you to the structure and function of organs and/or organ systems.
 These will be "dry" labs, written exercises in which you will complete online quiz-like activities that will be computer-graded.
 Quizzes may also include "essay-type" questions.
 Dissections or "wet" Labs may require Lab Reports, Lab Quizzes, or both.
 Where required, Lab Reports must be completed and submitted with required photos to the digital drop box.
 There may also be long-answer questions or data tables, which you will complete and include in the online report.
 Some labs will use materials found within the home, and there will be a white rat, pig heart included in the lab kit you must purchase, which will be dissected.
 For labs, which would normally involve microscopy, the digital images will be provided, with procedures modified to concentrate on interpretation of the visual information.
-Lab guizzes may be part of some labs, and when labs are completed, the guiz must be taken.
+Lab quizzes may be part of some labs, and when labs are completed, the quiz must be taken.
 Both labs and lab quizzes have the same due dates/times.
 So, waiting until the last minute will NOT work for you!!!
 You will need to finish the lab early so that you can take the lab quiz that may follow.
 A scoring guide or rubric may be provided for each wet lab, which will help you to understand what is expected in the lab report, and to do well in the lab.
 The rubric should be reviewed before completing the lab procedure.
 It is essential that you follow procedures carefully, submit all required photograph in which all required structures are clearly visible and labeled as specified, and answer all parts of all questions.
+Any labs that contain crossword puzzles (CWPs) need to be printed and filled out by hand, then either photographed/scanned with student name and date of completion written on the document.

 Quizzes: Each quiz (one for each first four labs) will be posted and available for you in Blackboard when release by the instructor at their discretion (online: these are available as you finish content).
-You should fill out the 5question quiz after you have filled out the lab.
+You should fill out the 5-question quiz after you have filled out the lab.
 Quizzes are worth 10 points each.
 The questions on each of these quizzes are from the content in the lab specified and Yuja videos.
 You may use your books or online resources to fill out these quizzes.
 They are NOT timed so take your time to look up the answers.
 Quizzes not completed by the deadline given in the classroom or schedule will not be reopened.